 Moreover, I am a regular visitor to the Lamington road PC market as I live in Mumbai.
-The market, as per my estimate has more than 150 shops that sell all types of PC hardware, laptops, Speakers, accessories, car audio and even large size music system.
+As per my estimate, the market has more than 150 shops that sell all types of PC hardware, laptops, Speakers, accessories, car audio, and even extensive size music system.

-Although I usually don’t write about such experiences but thought of sharing my recent visit with PC Gamers who live in other parts of the country.
+Although I usually don't write about such experiences, I thought of sharing my recent visit with PC Gamers who live in other parts of the country.

-I first visited the Lamington market in early 2012, when I was planning to buy a new laptop for myself.
+I first visited the Lamington market in early 2012, when I planned to buy a new laptop.
 My old IBM Thinkpad was hinting at resigning.

-So, I took a train from Santacruz to Grant road station, and from there it is 5 minutes walk to Lamington.
+So, I took a train from Santacruz to Grant road station, and from there, it is a 5-minute walk to Lamington.

-After a couple of hours of visiting shops, I bought a new Dell Laptop that was much cheaper compared to the online stores.
+After a couple of hours of visiting shops, I bought a new Dell Laptop that was much cheaper than the online stores.

-My next visit to lamington was in late 2013, to buy a very high-end gaming PC.
-And I was able to buy some of the parts cheaper compared to the online stores while others were a bit expensive.
+My next visit to Lamington was in late 2013 to buy a very high-end gaming PC.
+And I was able to buy some of the parts cheaper than the online stores while others were a bit expensive.